Billiam/billiam.org/_posts/2023-01-17-color-printing.md

 The tower is still very efficient for prints where the bottom layer(s) have a color change, since the wipe "tower" will only be two layers thick.

-{% include figure.html url="images/post/2023/multicolor/tower.jpg" description="Small Wipe Tower" alt="Gcode preview with short, rectangular wipe tower alongside part to be printed" %}
+{% include figure.html url="images/post/2023/multicolor/tower.jpg" description="Small wipe tower" alt="Gcode preview with short, rectangular wipe tower alongside part to be printed" %}

 ## Tip 4: Z-hop